Calgary & Strathmore Family Lawyers Advising on Common-Law Separation

 The first question a person should ask themselves before determining what they are entitled to after a common-law separation is: “Am I in a common-law relationship?”
 Common-law partners are not married through legal definition but are acknowledged by Alberta’s family law system.
 In Alberta, these are referred to as “adult interdependent relationships”.
 “Common-law”, as a phrase, is no longer used in the court system, though it is still a common shortening you may hear.

-In Alberta, the Adult Interdependent Relationships Act sets out whether a couple is in an adult interdependent relationship.
+In Alberta, the Adult Interdependent Relationships Act sets out whether a couple is in an adult interdependent or “common-law” relationship.
 The couple must:

 • Have lived together in a relationship of interdependence (i.e. they are a committed couple and share their lives as an economic and domestic unit) for at least three years;